asu-meteor/LensCap_MobiSys2021/README.md

 3. In the options switch build for Desktop/Console to Mobile/Tablet and create the project
 4. Close the project, and navigate to its source code, in its main folder copy the [Plugins](/Plugins) folder found in this repo.
 5. Open the project in Unreal Engine again, under settings->plugins->Project(at very bottom of left-hand-side) enable the two plugins *LensCap Network Transceiver module* and *Lenscap VisualTransceiver module*, **Do Not Press Restart afterwards**, just close the settings window when done.
+6. Under Settings-> Project Settings-> Platforms -> Android SDK, ensure that the *Location of Android NDK* is pointing to the r14b NDK required and that the *NDK API Level* is set as *android-19*.
-6. Create an empty C++ class, File->New C++ class-> none.
+7. Create an empty C++ class, File->New C++ class-> none.
 The name you give it does not matter.
-7. Also under file, click on *Refresh Visual Studio Project* or *Generate Visual Studio Project* if the latter is not available
+8. Also under file, click on *Refresh Visual Studio Project* or *Generate Visual Studio Project* if the latter is not available
-8. Close Unreal Engine and open up the project's visual studio solution
+9. Close Unreal Engine and open up the project's visual studio solution
-9. Then under solution explorer right-click your project select Project Only->Build only [Your Project Name]
+10. Then under solution explorer right-click your project select Project Only->Build only [Your Project Name]
-10. Once it has built, open up the project in Unreal Engine and launch it to the desired device.
+11. Once it has built, open up the project in Unreal Engine and launch it to the desired device.
-11. The application will then launch on the device
+12. The application will then launch on the device
 ## Configure Android
 In order to enable LensCap functionality the Android source code needs some changes to it, and therfore must be edited, the easiest way to do this is through Android Studio and the following instructions assume that Android Studiois being used and that the Unreal Project has already been created and built.
 ### 1.1 Opening Android project